mathquill/mathquill/docs/Api_Methods.md

 </script>
 ```

-(Warning: This lets different copies of MathQuill each power their own math fields, but using different copies on the same DOM element won't work.
-Anyway, .noConflict() is primarily to help you reduce globals.)
+This lets different copies of MathQuill each power their own math fields, but using different copies on the same DOM element won't work. `noConflict()` is intended to help you reduce globals.

 # Constructors

 ## MQ.StaticMath(html_element)

-Creates a non-editable MathQuill with the contents of the HTML element and returns a [static MathField object](http://mathquill.readthedocs.org/en/latest/Api_Methods/#mathfield-methods).
+Creates a non-editable MathQuill initialized with the contents of the HTML element and returns a [static MathField object](http://mathquill.readthedocs.org/en/latest/Api_Methods/#mathfield-methods).

-If the element is already a static MathField, this will return a new static Mathfield object with the same ID.
+If the given element is already a static MathField, this will return a new static Mathfield object with the same ID.
 If the element is a different type of MathQuill element, this will return null.

 ## MQ.MathField(html_element, config)

-Creates an editable MathQuill with the contents of the HTML element and returns an [editable MathField object](http://mathquill.readthedocs.org/en/latest/Api_Methods/#editable-mathfield-methods).
+Creates an editable MathQuill initialized with the contents of the HTML element and returns an [editable MathField object](http://mathquill.readthedocs.org/en/latest/Api_Methods/#editable-mathfield-methods).

-If the element is already an editable MathField, this will return a new editable Mathfield object with the same ID.
+If the given element is already an editable MathField, this will return a new editable Mathfield object with the same ID.
 If the element is a different type of MathQuill element, this will return null.

 ## MQ(html_element)